wt1005203/mNODE/README.md

 The version of Python we used is 3.7.3 and the version of Julia we used is 1.6.2.

 ## Dependencies
-Necessary Python packages can be found in "requirements.txt".
+Necessary Python packages can be found in `requirements.txt`.
 Installing those packages can be achieved by pip:
 ```
 pip install -r requirements.txt
 ```
 Julia uses the toml to manage the version of packages.
-Necessary Julia packages are specified in "Project.toml" and "Manifest.toml".
+Necessary Julia packages are specified in `Project.toml` and `Manifest.toml`.
 To ensure all dependent packages will be correctly installed, we include
 ```
 using Pkg
 Pkg.instantiate()
 ```
-which automatically installs all packages specified in "Project.toml" and "Manifest.toml".
+which automatically installs all packages specified in `Project.toml` and `Manifest.toml`.

+## Workflow
+1. **Data processing**: we apply the CLR (Centred Log-Ratio) transformation to both metagenomic and metabolomic profiles and this is carried out by the Python script `data_processing.py`.
+After the CLR transformation, the script prepares the training and test datasets.
+It loads the raw count data from the folder `./data` and saves the processed data to the folder `./processed_data`.
+2. **mNODE**: the Julia script `mNODE.jl` loads the processed data in `./processed_data` and starts the prediction procedure of mNODE.
+It first utilized the 5-fold cross-validation on the training set to determine the best hyperparameters (L2 regularization weight parameter and hidden layer size).
+Then it predicts CLR-transformed metabolomic profiles for the test set.
+The final predicted CLR-transformed metabolomic profiles are saved as `./results/predicted_metabolomic_profiles.csv` and the Spearman Correlation Coefficients for all metabolites are saved as `./results/metabolites_corr.csv`.
+3. **Inferring microbe-metabolite interactions**: the Julia script `inferring_interactions.jl` loads the processed data in `processed_data` and directly used the best hyperparameters to train mNODE.
+The susceptibility method measures responses of metabolite concentrations to the perturbation in species' relative abundances of the trained mNODE on the training set.
+All values of susceptibilities are saved as `./results/susceptibility_all.csv`.

 ## Example
 We showed a demonstration of mNODE on the dataset PRISM + NLIBD.
 First, we need to process both metagenomic profiles and metabolomic profiles using the CLR (Centred Log-Ratio) transformation.
-The data is processed by the Python script titled "data_processing.py":
+The data is processed by the Python script titled `data_processing.py`:
 ```
-<PATH_TO_PYTHON> data_processing.py
+<PATH_TO_PYTHON> ./data_processing.py
 ```
 <PATH_TO_PYTHON> is the path to the executable Python file located under the installed folder.
-After the data processing, we can run mNODE (including hyperparameter calibration and the following predictions) contained in "mNODE.jl" via the command:
+After the data processing, we can run mNODE (including hyperparameter calibration and the following predictions) contained in `mNODE.jl` via the command:
 ```
 <PATH_TO_JULIA> ./mNODE.jl
 ```
 <PATH_TO_JULIA> is the path to the executable Julia file located under the installed folder.
-Finally, to infer microbe-metabolite interactions via the susceptibility method, we can run "inferring_interactions.jl":
+Finally, to infer microbe-metabolite interactions via the susceptibility method, we can run `inferring_interactions.jl`:
  ```
 <PATH_TO_JULIA> ./inferring_interactions.jl
 ```

-For example, on the Macbook air M1 2020 we tested, the command for running "mNODE.jl" is
+For example, on the Macbook air M1 2020 we tested, the command for running `mNODE.jl` is
 ```
 /Applications/Julia-1.6.app/Contents/Resources/julia/bin/julia ./mNODE.jl
 ```